-Accounts payable automation continues to surge in popularity, as businesses across the globe now realize how imperative it is that they remove all the paper and manual labor from this all-important function.
-The cost savings that comes as a result of automation, not only in avoiding late-payment penalties, but also in taking advantage of early-payment discounts, is too valuable to a company’s bottom line to continue slogging through a manual process.
+Accounts payable automation continues to surge in popularity as businesses across the globe now realize how imperative it is that they remove all the paper and manual labor from this all-important function.
+The cost savings that comes as a result of automation is too valuable to a company’s bottom line to ignore.
+Not only is it easier to avoid things like late-payment penalties, but it’s also easier to take advantage of early-payment discounts when using an APIA system.

-However, since the majority of companies run some sort of enterprise resource planning (ERP) system, they often attempt to achieve AP automation inside their ERP.
-It’s easy to understand why a company would explore this option – ERP’s are expensive and are touted as all-inclusive business solutions, and we all want one system to handle everything – but we strongly advise against using an ERP for AP automation.
+Since the majority of companies run some sort of enterprise resource planning (ERP) system, they often attempt to achieve AP automation inside their ERP.
+It’s easy to understand why a company would explore this option: ERPs are expensive and are touted as all-inclusive business solutions.
+We all want one system to handle everything – but we strongly advise against using an ERP for AP automation.

-The fact is, ERP’s, while extremely valuable business tools that work well for collecting, storing, managing and interpreting data from various business activities, fall woefully short when it comes to AP invoice capture via optical character recognition (OCR) and exception-based workflow.
-This is because ERP’s don’t have the ability to support the multiple processes (receipt, review, approval, etc.) that are prevalent with each invoice transaction.
-ERP’s are simply not specialized enough in any one area to provide the best AP automation solution you can get.
+ERPs are extremely valuable business tools that work well for collecting, storing, managing, and interpreting data from business activities.
+Unfortunately, they fall woefully short when it comes to using optical character recognition (OCR) and exception-based workflow.
+These two functions are absolutely critical for high-functioning AP Automation.
+ERPs don’t have the ability to support multiple processes (receipt, review, invoice validation, approval, etc.) that are part of each invoice transaction.
+They are simply not specialized enough in any one area to provide the best AP automation you can get.

-OCR, a vital part of any AP automation project, does not even exist inside an ERP system.
-Most of the design of modern ERP’s is based upon the premise that a person is going to manually handle all data entry and, as such, the developers of these systems do not focus on a technology which replaces that data entry.
-This fundamental design assumption also leads to poor exception handling, because the assumption is that humans have already corrected the data as they entered it.
+OCR does not even exist inside an ERP system.
+Modern ERP design is based on the assumption that a human is going to manually handle all the data entry.
+As a result, developers who work on ERPs do not focus on replacing the manual entry step with technology.
+This leads to poor exception handling.
 In reality, error rates through manual human intervention are fairly high while visibility and productivity remain low.

 The primary benefits of an external AP automation solution include: